Best Mileage Tracker Apps of 2022

-- Self Employed Tax Bundle: For $12 a month, you get all the perks of the previous package plus the ability to pay your quarterly taxes online and file your state and federal tax returns.
+- Self-Employed Tax Bundle: For $12 a month, you get all the perks of the previous package plus the ability to pay your quarterly taxes online and to file your state and federal tax returns.

-- Self Employed Live Tax Bundle: For $17 a month, you’ll enjoy all the benefits of the lower-tiered plans, plus access to real certified public accountants (CPAs) for year-round advice and a final review of your tax return.
+- Self-Employed Live Tax Bundle: For $17 a month, you’ll get all the benefits of the lower-tiered plans, plus access to real certified public accountants (CPAs) for year-round advice and a final review of your tax return.

 Top Features of Mileage Tracking Apps

-When trying to decide which mileage tracker app would be the best for you, consider one with these top features.
+When trying to decide which mileage tracker app is the best for you, consider one with these top features.

 Automatic Mileage Tracking

 With automatic mileage tracking, you can just get in your vehicle and drive — no need to do anything to signal the start of the trip or make note of your odometer reading.
-Having automatic tracking saves you from having to track miles by hand, which is always a win in our book.
+Having automatic tracking saves you from having to track miles by hand.

 Mileage classification allows you to distinguish between personal and business trips.
 If you use your vehicle for work and personal purposes, it’s helpful to be able to easily categorize trips.